kataras/build-a-better-web-together/static-files.md

 // it doesn't generate an index page, for this look at StaticFS func Static(relative string, systemPath string, stripSlashes int)

-// Static registers a route which serves a system directory
+// StaticFS registers a route which serves a system directory
 // it generates an index page to view the directory's files StaticFS(relative string, systemPath string, stripSlashes int)